People

 Dr Eleanor Earp

-Ellie is a PhD student on the prestigious ECAT scheme, hosted jointly in the Brown and Lowell labs; she's working with stem cells to learn about 'community effects' in skin
+Ellie is a PhD student on the prestigious ECAT scheme, hosted jointly in the Brown and Lowell labs; she's working with stem cells to learn about 'community effects' in skin.
+Outside the lab, Ellie is a busy mum of two

 Emily Mortimer